isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "Oh, no!
 I'll never forgive him!"

-"After all, you admit to his unreasonable behavior, and you just tried to turn tail and run away once, didn't you?"
+"After all, you approved his unreasonable behavior, so turned your tail and run away at the first attempt, didn't you?"

 It was a completely unexpected turn of events for me.